niacobel/CHAINS/docs/source/abin_launcher.rendering.rst

    echo -e "\n=================  ORCA execution ends now  =================="

 Note that since the partition value is optional, we need to check if it has been specified before putting it in the instructions.
-Otherwise, we might end up with a ``partition=None`` wich won't be recognized by the cluster.
+Otherwise, we might end up with a ``partition=None`` which won't be recognized by the cluster.

 We are almost done, but there is one more thing we need to take into consideration here: ``ABIN LAUNCHER`` puts a copy of the geometry file inside the job subdirectory (see :ref:`out_dir_struct`).
-If we don't want that file to be overwrought by the new optimized geometry, we need to rename it before ORCA starts running:
+If we don't want that file to be overwritten by the new optimized geometry, we need to rename it before ORCA starts running:

 .. code-block:: jinja